pku-minic/koopa/libkoopa/README.md

 C library of the Koopa IR framework.

+This library is not intended to be used by Rust code.

 ## Building

 `libkoopa` must be built with `panic = abort` to prevent unwinding across the FFI boundary.